gukoff/web-game-complete/src/01_hello_world_api/README.md

             app.run(debug=True)
         ```

+3. In the root of the project (one level above `src`) create `app.py`

+    ```py
+    from src.app import app  # pylint: disable=unused-import
+    ```

-3. Run the API from the `src/` folder
+4. Run the API from the project root folder folder

     ```sh
     FLASK_DEBUG=1 flask run
     ```

-4. Navigate to the url that the API is running at from the output of the previous command
+5. Navigate to the url that the API is running at from the output of the previous command